eucp-project/data-catalogue/README.md

 Zenodo.
 While this makes them available, they may be difficult to find and lacking in documentation.

-To overcome these limitations this data catalogue was developed.
-It is primarily an overview of all data outputs of the project.
+This data catalogue was developed to provide an overview of all data outputs of the project.
 Hardly any actual data is hosted on the catalogue itself – instead, it redirects to the original sources and provides additional context and documentation.

 The data catalogue makes it possible to explore pre-generated maps and other